Scroll down for links to other posts in this series.

 Unknown parentage cases have a different challenge.
 There may be several DNA matches who all descend from a certain couple, but we don’t know where the searcher belongs in that family tree.
 Consider the example of Ruth, who has an unknown birth father:

 Based on how much DNA Ruth shares with Katie (140 cM) and Marie (136 cM), she could fit into the tree in several different places.
 We need to test other descendants to narrow down the possibilities.
 Because the costs of DNA testing add up quickly and because each test can take weeks or months to process, we want our decisions to be guided by the best evidence available.
-How can we use the existing DNA matches to decide which scenario is most likely and, therefore, which branch of the tree to target first?
+How can we use the existing DNA matches to decide which scenario is most likely and, therefore, which branch of the tree to focus on first?

 I am very excited about a new tool that I’ve been working on with Dr Andrew Millard and Jonny Perl to address that exact question.
 I had the inchoate idea of applying probabilities to situations more complex than one-to-one comparisons, Andrew created a working model that calculates the odds for specific scenarios, and Jonny has been creating an online tool to make the process easily accessible.
 I am going to describe that tool in a series of posts, beginning with this one.